 Risk Management

-Strengthening of compliance and risk management is positioned as a key issue in SMBC Group’s Principles of Action on Compliance and Risk.
-SMBC Group is therefore devoted to improving its systems in these areas in order to become a truly outstanding global group.
+Since SMBC Group has positioned strengthening of compliance and risk management as a key issue, it is devoted to improving its systems in these areas in order to become a truly outstanding global group.

 Risk Culture